Customize Your Trip Now

 Laos: There are many landmines in some provinces of Laos and several NGOs are working to de-mine the areas.
 In areas where mines are present, the safe paths are clearly marked.
 Follow the paths and the advice of your tour guide.

-How many days in advance should I apply Travel Insurance for my trip?
+How many days in advance should I apply for Travel Insurance for my trip?

-As most travel insurance policy would have trip cancellation coverage, you would be suggested to proceed with the insurance as soon as your itinerary is confirmed.
+As most travel insurance policies would have trip cancellation coverage, you would be suggested to proceed with the insurance as soon as your itinerary is confirmed.

 Why should I consider travel insurance?